Heckmondwike RFC: Early Days

 Heckmondwike FC was formed as a rugby football club some time before 1895.
 They converted from the rugby union to rugby league in the summer of 1896, in time for the 1896–97 season.

 During the early years the club had three prominent players who gained international caps: Dicky Lockwood, Donald Jowett, and Willie Sutcliffe.

 They joined the ranks of the semi-professionals when they became members of the Northern Union in its second season 1896–97 and played in the Yorkshire Senior Competition.
 At the end of this first season, 1896–97, Heckmondwike finished in bottom place out of the 16 clubs..

 In the second season, 1897–98 the club did very little better, finishing 15th out of 16 clubs, despite the signing of the former England (RU) and Bradford F.C.
 Half-back, Horace Duckett.

 They slipped back to bottom position out of 16 in the third season, 1898–99.
 Heckmondwike hen spent two seasons playing in the Yorkshire Second Competition.

 With the formation of the Northern Rugby League in 1901 Heckmondwike returned to the Yorkshire Senior Competition for the start of the 1901–02 and finished in 11th place out of 14 clubs.

-A further re-organisation of the league took place in 1902 when 18 teams from the Lancashire and Yorkshire Senior Competitions were elected to a new Northern Rugby League Division 2 - the Lancashire and Yorkshire Senior Competitions being abolished.
-Heckmondwike were not one of the teams elected to the new Division 2.
+A further re-organisation of the league took place in 1902 when 18 teams from the Lancashire and Yorkshire Senior Competitions were elected to a new Northern Rugby League Division 2.
+Heckmondwike were not one of the teams elected and remained in the Yorkshire Senior Competition, which decided to continue as a junior league.
+At the end of 1902–03, the club were suspended from the competition due to non-payment of subscriptions.

-The club left the Northern Union in 1902 and converted to a soccer club.
+The club left the Northern Union shortly after and were replaced by an association football club.